patleeman/dotfiles/README.md

 ## configs/

-Stick any configurations in here that get executed for every bash session.
+Stick any configurations in here that get executed for every shell session.

 ## local/